-A member of the Uruguayan Academy of Arts, Juanamaría Cordones-Cook is a professor of contemporary Spanish-American literature at the University of Missouri.
+A member of the Uruguayan Academy of Arts, Juanamaría Cordones-Cook is a professor of contemporary Spanish-American literature at the University of Missouri and an award winning filmmaker.
 Her work in critical theory covers themes in post-colonial feminism, culture, and Afro-Hispanic literature.
 She has published extensively in the United States, Latin America, and Europe.
-Professor Cordones-Cook has also served as guest editor for professional journals, such as Letras Femeninas, Callaloo,and Revista Iberoamericana.
+Professor Cordones-Cook has also served as guest editor for professional journals, such as Revista Iberoamericana, Letras Femeninas,and, Callaloo.
 Her books include:Poética de transgresión en Luisa Valenzuela (1991), ¿Teatro negro uruguayo?
-(1996), Looking Within (2003), a best-selling bilingual anthology of poetry by Nancy Morejón, and Soltando amarras y memorias (2009).
-She has also published two critical anthologies of theater: Mujeres en las tablas (2005) and Más allá del héroe (2008).
-Cordones-Cook has forthcoming a critical anthology of Afro-Latin American theater, Del palenque a las tablas, and a bilingual anthology of poetry, La Habana expuesta.Recently, she has been producing and directing a series of videos and documentaries on intellectuals of the African Diaspora in Cuba and the United States.
+(1996), Looking Within/Mirar adentro (2003), a best-selling bilingual anthology of poetry by Nancy Morejón, and Soltando amarras y memorias (2009).
+She has also published three critical anthologies of theater: Mujeres en las tablas (2005) and Más allá del héroe (2008), Del palenque a las tablas (2012 and 2013), a critical anthology of Afro-Latin American theater, and two bilingual anthologies of poetry, La Habana expuesta/Havana on Display (2012) and NM-RB: Dos mujeres una isla / Two Women, One Island (2014).Recently, she has been producing and directing a series of videos and documentaries on intellectuals of the African Diaspora in Cuba and the United States.